-We are very proud of our primary school and nursery on the Isle of Muck, a small Hebridean Island off the West Coast of Scotland, and I am delighted as the Head of Muck Primary and Nursery to welcome you to our school handbook.
+We are very proud of our primary school and nursery on the Isle of Eigg, a small Hebridean Island off the West Coast of Scotland, and I am delighted as the Head of Eigg Primary and Nursery to welcome you to our school handbook.

 The whole school community is committed to building positive relationships and creating a warm, caring atmosphere where children are encouraged to develop a growth mind-set and take ownership of their learning journey.
-The present role for the primary school is three children, and they are taught in one multi-composite class.
+The present role for the primary school is 10 children, and they are taught in one multi-composite class.
 This means that there are lots of opportunities for the older children to develop their skills through teaching the younger members of the class, as well as carefully planned learning experiences that allow individuals to progress and be the best they can.
-The nursery, at present, has three children who are provided with rich play based learning opportunities.
+The nursery, at present, has 1 child who is provided with rich play-based learning opportunities and spends much of their time learning with their primary school friends and younger island children, who visit frequently.

-Our school building consists of one primary classroom, a nursery and an office.
-There is a Community Hall adjacent to the school and we use the hall for P.E.
+Our school building consists of one primary classroom, a nursery and an office and one auxiliary space.
+Works have been approved to convert our auxiliary space into a modern nursery and we look forward to sharing progress with you.
+Children undertake PE in the island's community hall - around two miles from the school.
 The school grounds have plenty of room for the children to use their imaginations whilst playing.
-There is a mud kitchen, an outdoor classroom, a large grass area and a school garden with a poly tunnel, where the children grow fruits and vegetables.
-Having the opportunity to learn outdoors is very important at Muck Primary and Nursery and there is also an area for our Forest School.
+There is a mud kitchen and a large grass area and a school garden with a poly tunnel where the children grow fruits and vegetables.
+Having the opportunity to learn outdoors is very important at Eigg Primary and Nursery.

 Every member of staff works hard to make our school an exciting place to learn by providing rich, relevant and enjoyable learning experiences that challenge and motivate all learners.
-I hope that this handbook will help give you a taste of what it is like to be part of Muck Primary School and Nursery, but if you would like any more information or would like to visit the school please get in touch.
+I hope that this handbook will help give you a taste of what it is like to be part of Eigg Primary School and Nursery, but if you would like any more information or would like to visit the school please get in touch.